Cooking My Dreams

 • Vegan - Substitute the Parmigiano with nutritional yeast and the cream with a vegetable cream and you'll easy a simple vegan version of pesto gnocchi.

 • Chicken - Chicken is an unthinkable addition to pasta, gnocchi, or risotto in Italy.
-But I know it's loved around the world, so feel free to add shredded cooked chicken to your pesto gnocchi for a meatier variation.
+But I know it's loved around the world, so feel free to add shredded cooked chicken breasts to your pesto gnocchi for a meatier variation.

 • Gnocchi Bake - Double the cream in the pesto to make the sauce more loose and liquid, then transfer the pesto gnocchi into a baking dish and cover with a good amount of grated Parmigiano cheese.
 Broil for about 5 minutes until golden brown on top.